 - Avoiding heels over 2 inches.

-- Using hammertoe pads that alleviate pressure that causes pain.
+- Using hammertoe pads that alleviate the pressure that causes pain.

 - Applying ice to reduce swelling.